riastrad/cyberbspace/posts/2019/review-the-power.md

 [^1]: They’re not “resolutions”.
 Please don’t call them that.
 “Resolution” has so many potential meanings that I prefer to not use it in this context.
 [^2]: Though the thesis of The Power makes me question whether or not “feminist” is even the right word here.
 [^3]: Ibid.
 [^4]: If you've already scrolled to the bottom and are comparing against the table, you may have noticed a small discrepancy in the rating.
 Technically, I’m giving this book a 3.5 out of 5.
 But I haven’t decided what my rating system style should look like in practice and I’m using symbols as placeholders.
-As a result, I’m rounding up to four “tear drop-spoked asterisks” for this review.
+As a result, I’m rounding up to four “teardrop-spoked asterisks” for this review.
 [^5]: In fact, I do this often.
 I enjoy that medium.
 [^6]: Pun very much intended here.